guand/seng371-project2/README.md

 + Create a hypothesis for the project based on the project question

 ### Milestone 2 - March 17, 2015
-Implement a tool to collect data
++ Implement a tool to collect data
-Use tool to visualize data
++ Use tool to visualize data

-Collect data from the repositories chosen
++ Collect data from the resources

 ### Milestone 3 - March 24, 2015

-Analyze the collected data
++ Analyze the collected data
-Provide an assertion based on the data
++ Provide an assertion based on the data

 ### Milestone 4 - March 31, 2015

-Thoroughly analyze the three repositories using statistics and graphs Finish the project report
++ Thoroughly analyze the three repositories using statistics and graphs
++ Finish the project report